Our Children, Ourselves: Plot

 Mitchell (Jesse Tyler Ferguson) and Cameron (Eric Stonestreet) bump into Mitchell's ex-girlfriend, Tracy (Mary Lynn Rajskub) at a mall.
 Mitchell suggest hanging out, but she decides against it.
 Later, they see Tracy with what appears to be an eight-year-old red-headed child (seen only from behind), whose approximate age would match the last time Tracy and Mitchell saw each other (and the only time Mitchell had sex with a woman).
 Mitchell tells this to Cameron at dinner, making him anxious.
 He eventually agrees with Mitchell that they should meet the child, who they are sure is his son.
 However, they then realize that he actually is a little person (Mark Povinelli) and Tracy's husband.
 The situation becomes more awkward when he opens his present from Mitchell and Cameron, a "Little Slugger" baseball glove.

 Meanwhile, the Hoffmans, a couple that Gloria (Sofía Vergara) and Jay (Ed O'Neill) Pritchett met on a vacation, come to visit them much to Jay's openly (and Gloria's more discreet) chagrin.
 He eventually tells them his true feelings not knowing that they were spending the night at their house.
 The couple decides to leave in a cab, as Gloria comes down to apologize they give her a copy of Gabriel García Márquez's "One Hundred Years of Solitude" that they had signed by the author specially for her, so she convinces them to stay by telling them that Jay's "mind is going away".
 In the morning, Jay decides to apologize to the Hoffmans; however, during his apology he drinks from a prank glass that Manny gave him, ending in him being covered in orange juice.
-The Hoffmans leave believing that Jay is mad and admiring Gloria for enduring such a situation.
+The Hoffmans leave believing that Jay is growing senile and admiring Gloria for enduring such a situation.